-Noncurrent restricted cash and cash equivalents decreased by approximately \$8.6 million (25%) reflecting the use of proceeds to construct capital projects.
-Financing receivables, noncurrent, decreased approximately \$6.2 million (2%) to approximately \$287.5 million at June 30, 2022 from approximately \$293.7 million at June 30, 2021.
-The net decrease reflects the collection of payments on outstanding financing receivables.
+Noncurrent restricted cash and cash equivalents increased by approximately \$23.8 million (95%) in fiscal year 2023 reflecting the issuance of the \$28.6 million Housing Series 2022 debt, offset by the use of proceeds to construct capital projects from issuances of debt in prior years.
+Noncurrent restricted cash and cash equivalents decreased by approximately \$8.6 million (25%) in fiscal year 2022 reflecting the use of proceeds to construct capital projects related to issuances of debt in prior years.
+Financing receivables, noncurrent, were approximately \$278.3 million, \$287.5 million and \$293.7 million at June 30, 2023, 2022 and 2021, respectively, reflecting a decrease of approximately \$9.2 million (3%) and \$6.2 million (2%), respectively.
+The decreases reflect the collection of payments on outstanding financing receivables.

-Deferred outflows of resources decreased approximately \$7.6 million (51%) to approximately \$7.3 million at June 30, 2022 from approximately \$14.9 million at June 30, 2021 primarily due to the improvement in the market value of the interest rate swap agreement.
+Deferred outflows of resources were approximately \$4.2 million, \$7.3 million and \$14.9 million at June 30, 2023, 2022 and 2021, respectively, reflecting a decrease of approximately \$3.1 million (42%) and \$7.6 million (51%), respectively.
+The decreases primarily reflect the improvement in the market value of the interest rate swap agreement over the past two years.

-Total liabilities decreased approximately \$27.4 million (8%) to approximately \$338.4 million at June 30, 2022 from approximately \$365.8 million at June 30, 2021.
-The decrease in liabilities primarily resulted from the scheduled payments on debt obligations of approximately \$15.7 million along with approximately \$1.6 million in amortization of bond premiums in fiscal year 2022.
-Other liability items in total decreased by approximately \$10.9 million (46%) primarily due to the decrease in interest rate swap payable and net due to University of South Florida.
+Total liabilities increased approximately \$7.8 million (2%) to approximately \$346.2 million at June 30, 2023 from approximately \$338.4 million at June 30, 2022.
+The increase in liabilities primarily resulted from the issuance of the \$28.6 million Housing Series 2022 debt, offset by scheduled payments on debt obligations of approximately \$16.4 million, and approximately \$2.9 million decrease in interest rate swap payable.
+Total liabilities decreased approximately \$27.4 million (8%) in fiscal year 2022 from approximately \$365.8 million at June 30, 2021.
+The decrease in liabilities primarily resulted from the scheduled payments on debt obligations and the decrease in interest rate swap payable reflecting the improvement in the market value of the interest rate swap agreement.